lucasvillagra/On-the-equation-26p/README.md

 **• ApCoefficients.mg** : To compute coefficients of newforms, in Magma.

-**• Ellenberg.gp** : To compute Ellenberg's bound for Proposition 3.2, in PARI/GP.
+**• Ellenberg.gp** : To compute Ellenberg's bounds for Proposition 3.2, in PARI/GP.

 **• Cased5.mg** :  The code used in Theorem 3.3, in Magma.